GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       for agricultural applications and identification of land use.
 It continuously scans the surface of the Earth, simultaneously acquiring data in seven spectral channels.

-      For more information see `NASA Thematic Mapper Plus <https://landsat.gsfc.nasa.gov/thematic-mapper/>`_
+      For more information, see `NASA Thematic Mapper Plus. <https://landsat.gsfc.nasa.gov/thematic-mapper/>`_

+   Thematic Real-time Environmental Distributed Data Services THREDDS
+      An National Computational Infrastructure (:term:`NCI`) server, which is a high-performance and high-availability installation of Unidata's Thematic Real-time Environmental Distributed Data Services (THREDDS).

+      THREDDS serves many of NCI’s open data collections at the file level, as well as some aggregations.
+      It provides many different types of services to allow individual files to be selected, as well as more advanced services such as OpenDAP, NetCDF subsetting, OGC WCS and WMS.

+      For more information, see `NCI: Data Services. <https://nci.org.au/our-services/data-services>`_

+   Timedelta (seconds)
+      The time in seconds from satellite apogee (the point of orbit at which the satellite is furthest from the Earth).

+   United States Geological Survey
    USGS
-      United States Geological Survey
+      A scientific agency of the United States government.
+The scientists of the USGS study the landscape of the United States, its natural resources, and the natural hazards that threaten it.
+The USGS and :term:`NASA` jointly run the Landsat program of earth observation satellites.

+      For more information, see `USGS. <https://www.usgs.gov/>`_

    Vector data
+      Vector data, when used in the context of spatial or map information, refers to a format where all map data is stored as points, lines, and areas rather than as an image or continuous tone picture.
+      These vector data have location and attribute information associated with them.

+   Virtual Desktop Infrastructure
    VDI
       The Virtual Desktop Infrastructure was a service offered by the :term:`NCI` that provided a linux desktop environment for scientific computing.
 It has been replaced by :term:`ARE`.

+   Visible Infrared Imaging Radiometer Suite
+   VIIRS
+      The Visible Infrared Imaging Radiometer Suite (VIIRS) is one of the key instruments onboard the NOAA-20 spacecraft, as well as the Suomi-NPP satellite.
+It collects visible and infrared imagery and global observations of land, atmosphere, cryosphere and oceans.

+      For more information, see `Joint Polar Satellite System. <https://www.nesdis.noaa.gov/our-satellites/currently-flying/joint-polar-satellite-system>`_

+   Water Observation Feature Layer
    WOFL
-      Water Observation Feature Layer (a WO observation for one point in time)
+      A :term:`WO` observation for one point in time

+   Water Observations
    WO
-      Water Observations (previously called Water Observations from Space), a Digital Earth Australia product that provides images and data showing where water has been seen in Australia from 1987 to the present.
-For more information see https://www.dea.ga.gov.au/products/dea-water-observations.
+      Previously called Water Observations from Space.
+A Digital Earth Australia product that classifies satellite pixels into 'wet', 'dry', or 'invalid' (e.g. cloudy or a poor quality observation).

+      For more information see `Water Observations. <https://www.dea.ga.gov.au/products/dea-water-observations>`_

+   Wavelength
+      The distance from crest to crest, or trough to trough, of an electromagnetic or other wave.
+The longer the wavelength, the lower the frequency.

+   Web Map Service
+   WMS
+      A HTTP interface for requesting geo-registered map images that can be displayed in a browser application or GIS software system.

+   Web Feature Service
+   WFS
+      An interface for querying, modifying and exchanging features or values in a database and retrieving features for use.

+   World Reference System
+      A global indexing scheme designed for the Landsat Program.
+It is based on nominal scene centres defined by path and row coordinates.

+      For more information, see `NASA: World Reference System. <https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/>`_

    xarray
-      An open source project and Python package that for working with labelled multi-dimensional arrays such as those returned by the Open Data Cube (ODC).
+      An open source project and Python package for working with labelled multi-dimensional arrays such as those returned by the :term:`Open Data Cube` (ODC).

+   Yet Another Markup Language
    YAML
-      `YAML <https://yaml.org/>`_ is a human readable data storage format.
+      A human readable data storage format.
-      It is used throughout DEA for metadata files, product definitions and other configuration files.
+      It is used throughout :term:`DEA` for metadata files, product definitions and other configuration files.

    Zenith